Skip to Content

 Everyone dances!
 You're welcome on the dance floor to try and learn the steps of salsa or merengue, but if you want to show up prepared, take some dance lessons while you're in town.

 Karaoke is also wildly popular.
-You can find fun bars with a karaoke sound system in all towns or make your way to San Jose to find serious karaoke clubs with professional singers belting out the English and Spanish hits.
+You can find fun bars with a karaoke sound system in all towns, or go to San Jose to find serious karaoke clubs with professional singers belting out English and Spanish hits.

 It is socially acceptable for guys and girls to ask each other to dance, and it is okay to dance close together.